pawansnegi/pysphApproximator/README.md

 - `Mesh kind`: The kind of particle distribution.
 The `No` is a cartesian mesh, `perturb` denotes the randomly perturbed mesh, and `pack` is the packed particle distribution.
+- `Fraction`: It sets the fraction of the particle spacing to set as maximum perturbation.
+So, 0.1 means 10% perturbation.
 - `Operator`: The discretization we are comparing approximated the function, gradient, Laplacian or the divergence.
 - `Is periodic`: Should we consider periodicity or not?